 Lunch & Nutrition

 Our school provides a supervised lunch program on a regular or drop-in basis as a service to parents.
 However, we encourage parents if at all possible to make other arrangements for lunch.
-Children benefit from a break in school routine.

 Lunch program fees collected cover the costs of the noon hour supervision, additional custodial services and equipment.
-For example, all outdoor play equipment used during the noon hour, videos and games for rainy days, microware ovens, soap, paper towels and other supplies are paid for with the fees.
+For example, all outdoor play equipment used during the noon hour, videos and games for rainy days, soap, paper towels and other supplies are paid for with the fees.
 Students typically eat in their classrooms.